Alan-Baylis/Unity3D-Character-Controller_PlayerPrefs/README.md

 Whenever you use a script from this repository, make sure to read the documentation comment attached to the top of the script to make sure you are using the script correctly.
 Also attached are explanatory comments that explain code segments, but these should not be necessary to use unless you are editing the script directly.

 # Using this script bundle as a first-person controller
+1. Create a 3D game object with a collider (a capsule is recommended).
+This will be referred to as the “player.”
+2. From the inspector, apply a Rigidbody to the player.
+I recommend going into constraints and freezing X rotation and Z rotation.
+(If the character randomly “jumps” to a certain altitude,ensure that the surface it is standing on is not convex.
+If this does not fix the issue, consider also freezing the Y position.)
+3. Create a camera and drag it onto the player object, making it a child object of the player.
+Ensure that the (local) X and Z coordinates are 0 from the transform component.
+4. Create a C# file and name it “characterMoveController” (without quotes).
+5. Open the file and delete all the starter code, then paste in the code from the characterMoveController.cs file in this repository.
+6. Save the file and drag it onto the player.
+7. Create a C# file and name it “characterLookController” (without quotes).
+8. Open the file and delete all the starter code, then paste in the code from the characterLookController.cs file in this repository.
+9. Save the file and drag it onto the camera.

+**You can skip this step if you have ways in place for configuring controls, although reviewing the “setDefaults.cs” file is still recommended.
+This script bundle will not work if the controls are not configured.** For testing purposes, and for games in which the controls do not change, I have included a script “setDefaults.cs” to set default controls for player movement according to my personal preferences.
+To use it, create a C# file and name it “setDefaults” (without quotes); Open the file and delete all the starter code, then paste in the code from the setDefaults.cs file in this repository; save the file and drag it onto the player.

 # Using this script bundle as a third-person controller
 1. Create a 3D game object with a collider (a capsule is recommended).
 This will be referred to as the “player.”